 To apply for doctoral programs (1st year admissions) and master's-doctoral programs ( 3rd year transfer admissions), applicants must possess a master's degree or degree as prescribed by the Minister of Education, Culture, Sports, Science and Technology in Article 104, Paragraph 1 of the School Education Law or other conditions deemed acceptable by the Minister of Education, Culture, Sports, Science and Technology or be recognized as having the academic ability equal to or higher than that of a holder of such a degree.
 The applicant must fulfill these requirements by the time of enrollment.

 *Please check the Application Guidelines for details since specific requirements may differ based on admission procedures or the graduate school.

 Q1-4 Can I apply to a graduate school even if I didn't graduate from university?

-In such cases, you are required to have the screening before you are eligible to apply.
-Please inquire at the administrative office of your desired graduate school and complete the necessary procedures by the appointed deadline.
-Please check the application guidelines for details.
+If you wish to apply for the individual preliminary screening, contact the administrative office of your graduate school of interest and complete the necessary procedures by the designated deadline.

 Q1-5 Can adult learners also apply for graduate schools?

 It is possible to apply to graduate schools as a mature student.
 Graduate schools have special admission procedures for mature students.
 Please check the Application Guidelines since specific requirements differ by graduate school.

 Q1-6 Do graduate schools offer distance learning options?

 Q1-7 Is it possible to apply to the same or different graduate schools more than once?

 Some part of the application procedures must be done online.
 The online application system called, "Ritsu-Mate" can be accessed from here.